This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Use a plant-based protein powder to make this recipe vegan.

 Here is another healthy protein shake recipe for Starbucks lovers!
 This is a healthy version of the classic Vanilla Bean Frap.
 One serving is only 121 calories, and contains an impressive 20 grams of protein!
+We have a guide on calories in protein shakes and this recipe is one of the lowest!

 Use your favorite brand of vanilla protein powder with this recipe.
 Like other recipes on this list, you can easily make this recipe vegan by opting for a plant-based powder.